pjboudrx/CommitStream.Web/Migration/EAC Migration.md

 * Create instance per EAC (manually since we are only migrating one EAC at a time).
 * Read the JSON once more and based on it create the digests and inboxes.
 * Save the the new digests and inboxes ids on the JSON object.
+* TODO: Save the new inbox URL in the JSON file so we can inform the customers.

 ####Step 4####
 * Start importing the events one stream/digest at a time.
-* Save the new inbox URL in the JSON file so we can inform the customers.